Everyone returning to China has to reapply for their visa, as travel documents issued before the pandemic have been nullified.

-A comprehensive visa service for residents in the U.S., Canada and the U.K.: www.visahq.co.uk
+A comprehensive passport and visa service for residents in the U.S., Canada and the U.K.: www.visahq.com

 You need to submit the following materials for your application:

-For additional information on the requirements and for business and student visa requirements check the website of the People's Republic of China, english version Washington DC consulate.
+For additional information on the requirements and for business and student visa requirements check the website of the Embassy of the People's Republic of China, english version.